vlcn-io/vlcn-orm/content/blog/2022-06-17-focus-areas.md

 # Area 1: ORM Table Stakes

 ORM Table Stakes is about having the "expected" features of a data access layer.
-Users should never be slowed down by the ORM.
+In addition, users should never be slowed down by the ORM.
 Hard things are made easy, impossible things are made possible.
 The ORM always feels like a helper and never a blocker.

 **Table stakes / required featuers:**
 - Querying (join, count, filter, order by, union, map, intersect, filter, where exists, id & count projections)